mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 }
 ```

-## Future Enhancements and Roadmap
+## Future Enhancements: What's Coming Next

-MongoDB Queryable Encryption continues to evolve.
-Here are upcoming features and enhancements to consider:
+MongoDB Queryable Encryption continues to evolve, and there are some exciting features coming down the pipeline.
+Here's what to look forward to:

-### Substring/Prefix/Suffix Search (Public Preview)
+### Substring/Prefix/Suffix Search: The Regex Reality

-MongoDB 8.2 introduces support for substring searches on encrypted data:
+MongoDB 8.2 introduces support for substring searches on encrypted data.
+This is huge because it means you can do things like "find all patients whose last name starts with 'Smith'" without having to decrypt everything first.

+This is still in preview, so use it at your own risk, but it's a game-changer for search functionality.

 ```php
 // Future implementation for substring search